SnowyMouse/invader/README.md

 This program convinces broken tags to work with Invader.

 ```
-Usage: invader-bludgeon [options]
+Usage: invader-bludgeon [options] <-b [expr] | <tag>>

 Convinces tags to work with Invader.

 Options:
-  -e --search-exclude <expr>   Search for tags (* and ? are wildcards) and
-                               ignore these.
-Use multiple times for multiple
+  -b --batch <expr>            Run the command on all tags with a given
+                               expression.
+  -e --batch-exclude <expr>    Run the command on all tags that do not match a
-                               queries.
-This takes precedence over --search.
+                               given expression.
+This takes precedence over
+                               --batch
   -h --help                    Show this list of options.
   -i --info                    Show credits, source info, and other info.
   -j --threads                 Set the number of threads to use for parallel
                                bludgeoning when using --all.
 Default: CPU
                                thread count
-  -s --search <expr>           Search for tags (* and ? are wildcards) and
-                               bludgeon these.
-Use multiple times for multiple
-                               queries.
-If unspecified, all tags will be
-                               bludgeoned.
+  -P --fs-path                 Use a filesystem path for the tag.
   -t --tags <dir>              Use the specified tags directory.
 Default:
                                "tags"
   -T --type                    Type of bludgeoning.
 Can be: